Betweenmatt/TastyScript/Wiki/Tutorial-how-to-create-a-functioning-script.md

 ![shell get focus example](/Images/shell_getpackage.png)

 Find the app package where it says `com.xxx.xxx` followed by a slash and another `com.xxx.xxx`; the section before the slash is the App Package.
 As you can see in the image above, `com.vespainteractive.KingsRaid` is before the slash, because that is the app I had opened when I took the picture. ***Note:*** You can opt-out of using an App Package name, but I *highly* suggest that you don't.
 If you don't use one, the bot will continue to run, touch, press buttons no matter what is the current focus; even if you get a phone call, or your boss walks in and you press the home button really fast - the bot will keep going.
 With setting the correct App Package, the bot checks before it makes any action to see if its on the right focus.
 Occasionally a touch will get through when dropping focus due to lag between ADB and the device, but with v1.2.1 its pretty rare.

+***Note*** With v1.3.1 you can omit the app package parameter, and the program will find the first active app on your device.

 So now your `Start()` function will look something like this: